lnlyssg/zos/README.md

 [racf.rule](https://github.com/jaytay79/zos/blob/master/racf.rule) - for use with the above - based on best64.rule with some minor changes, could do with more tweaking!

 [MVS Control Blocks.txt](https://github.com/jaytay79/zos/blob/master/MVS%20Control%20Blocks.txt) - File for use in ISRDDN to make browsing storage easier.
-Use in conjunction with [this](http://www.meerkatcomputerservices.com/mfblog/wp-content/uploads/2016/07/Browsing-MVS-Control-Blocks-Using-DDLIST.pdf) document.
+Use in conjunction with [this](https://github.com/jaytay79/zos/wiki/ISRDDN-Control-Block-browsing) process.

 ## Other useful notes